-Paul and Barnabas were preaching the gospel in Lystra, and while Paul was preaching, a man sat listening to him who was crippled from birth and had never walked.
-(Acts 14:8) As the man listened, Paul must have observed the man’s body language and watched how he was responding to his sermon.
+Paul and Barnabas were preaching the gospel in Lystra.
+While Paul was preaching, a man sat listening to him, who was crippled from birth and had never walked (Acts 14:8).
+As the man listened, Paul must have observed the man’s body language and watched how he was responding to his sermon.